solana-labs/solana/docs/src/running-validator/vote-accounts.md

 process is running.

-Because a hot wallet is generally less secure than an offline or "cold" wallet, the validator operator may choose to store only enough SOL on the identity account to cover voting fees for a limited amount of time, such as a few weeks or months.
+Because a hot wallet is generally less secure than an offline or "cold" wallet, the validator operator may choose to store only enough SAFE on the identity account to cover voting fees for a limited amount of time, such as a few weeks or months.
 The validator identity account could be periodically topped off from a more secure wallet.